Solutions for the Fish and Seafood Industry

 Once used mainly in the meat packaging industry, case-ready packaging is now starting to catch on in the fish and seafood market.
-Using modified atmosphere, master bag flow wrapping and other techniques, fish and seafood can be packaged at a central location and distributed to retail stores, ready to place on the shelves.
+Using modified atmosphere, skin packaging, master bag flow wrapping and other techniques, fish and seafood can be packaged at a central location and distributed to retail stores, ready to place on the shelves.
+Learn more >

 Seafood Packaging Machines

 Seafood Packaging Videos

 Fresh salmon packaged on ULMA flow wrapping machine